luar123/zigbee_esphome/README.md

 ### Limitations
 * Only end devices
-* Attribute set action and OnValue trigger works only with integer types
+* Attribute set action and OnValue trigger works only with numeric types
 * Reporting can be enabled, but not configured
 * No control devices like switches
 * Needs esp-idf >=5.1.4
+* Needs esphome 2024.12

 ### ToDo List (Short-Mid term)
 * Custom clusters/attributes (done)